-In typical implementations, reservoir computers employ nonlinear node dynamics, and their network topologies are chosen at random \cite{Yan2024}.
-Although this random construction often yields satisfactory results in many tasks, it lacks a principled foundation and is not explicitly optimized to perform given tasks of interest \cite{Dale2021}.
-Furthermore, the presence of nonlinearities complicates the analysis of the internal dynamics, making it difficult to characterize key properties such as memory capacity, stability, and input-output relationships. \cite{10.1162/neco_a_01770, 10221724}.
-Consequently, nonlinear RC often function as black boxes, providing limited insight into how information is processed or stored.
-In contrast, linear reservoir computing (LRC) significantly improves interpretability and analytical tractability \cite{Gauthier2021}.
-Although linear reservoirs may exhibit lower performance in general, they can be highly effective for tasks with well-understood linear or frequency-driven structures, offering a valuable platform for developing theory-guided, efficient, and generalizable RC systems.
-Our approach in this paper adopts linear reservoir dynamics, which allows systematic optimization of the network topology to enhance performance on specific tasks of interest.
+Furthermore, the presence of nonlinearities complicates the analysis of RC internal dynamics, making it difficult to characterize key properties such as memory capacity, stability, and input-output relationships \cite{10.1162/neco_a_01770, 10221724}.
+Consequently, nonlinear RCs often function as black boxes, providing limited insight into how information is processed or stored. {Alternatively, one may opt for a linear reservoir computer (LRC), i.e., an RC whose dynamics is linear, which can significantly improve interpretability and analytical tractability \cite{Gauthier2021}.} Although linear reservoirs may exhibit lower performance in general, they can be highly effective for tasks with well-understood linear or frequency-driven structures, offering a valuable platform for developing theory-guided, efficient, and generalizable RC systems.
+Our approach in this paper adopts linear reservoir dynamics, which we will show allows systematic optimization of the network topology to enhance performance on specific tasks of interest.

 In what follows, we consider an LRC performing an observation task, in which the reservoir is trained to reconstruct an output signal from knowledge of an input signal \cite{10.1063/1.4979665}.
 Our objective is to optimize the network topology of the LRC, based on knowledge of the spectral characteristics of the input and output signals.
-Specifically, we formulate an optimization problem to determine the optimal set of eigenvalues of the matrix that provides the connectivity between reservoir nodes, which we show leads to a drastic reduction of the training error.
+Specifically, we formulate an optimization problem to determine the optimal set of eigenvalues of the adjacency matrix that provides the connectivity between reservoir nodes, which we show leads to a drastic reduction of the training {and testing errors}.
 By leveraging frequency-domain insights, we identify reservoir topologies that maximize performance and interpretability.
-Our results show that the optimized LRC not only outperforms randomly constructed LRC but also achieves better performance than nonlinear RC of comparable size.
+Our results show that the optimized LRC not only outperforms randomly constructed LRC{s} but also often achieves better performance than nonlinear RCs of comparable size.